khanMurat/DataStructure-Algorithm-Examples/README.md

 Each solution is available as a directly executable Swift file.
 You can run these files in your local environment to see the solutions in action.

+## Credits and License

+This repository uses templates and concepts taught by Jonathan Rasmusson in his course on Udemy.
+The original templates by Jonathan Rasmusson are licensed under the MIT License.
+This project modifies and expands upon those templates, and my contributions are also shared under the MIT License as per the terms of the original work.